line/armeria/site/src/sphinx/server-decorator.rst

 Unwrapping decoration
 ---------------------

-Once a Service_ is decorated, the type of the service is not that of the original Service_ anymore.
-Therefore, you cannot simply down-cast it to access the method exposed by the original Service_.
+Once a :api:`Service` is decorated, the type of the service is not that of the original :api:`Service` anymore.
+Therefore, you cannot simply down-cast it to access the method exposed by the original :api:`Service`.
 Instead, you need to 'unwrap' the decorator using the ``Service.as()`` method:

 .. code-block:: java